Multiday race: Beyond the marathon

+Multiday events are usually timed races such as 48-hour, 72-hour and 6 day races.
+Set distance races depend on the ability of the runner to complete and what may be a multiday for slower runners may be an ultra to faster athletes.
+For example the Badwater Ultramarathon, a 135 mile race, has a 48 hour time limit, but winners typically finish in under 24 hours.

 Types of courses

 Many multiday races are held on tracks or measured loops, which eases provision of aid station support for runners.
 Stage races are the alternative; these include point to point races such as the Trans-American races, which traverse the North American continent coast to coast, and the Gobi March, a seven-day journey across the Gobi desert, the Kalahari Augrabies Extreme Marathon, a 7-day, 250 km trail event in the Kalahari Desert, and the Yukon Arctic Ultra, a 430/300/100/26 mile challenge crossing Yukon in the dead of winter.

 Longer multiday races include the Trans-Europe race, which ran from Lisbon to Moscow in 2003, a distance of about 5,100 kilometers.
 These events take the runner to a different level, where the race becomes a way of life and where nutrition, sleep, energy and psychological states have to be carefully managed.
 The Self-Transcendence 3100 Mile Race is the longest certified footrace in the world.